aragon/hack/docs/tutorial.md

 ### Stuck?

 If you get stuck at any point.
 [Come back here to check the diff with changes after the tutorial is completed](https://github.com/aragon/your-first-aragon-app/pull/2/files).

+If you need help, please reach out to Aragon core contributors and community members in one of our [Aragon Spectrum channels](https://spectrum.chat/aragon).

 Now let's start with it 💪.